-- the guidelines and restrictions set up by the Investment Committee and the applicable law,

 - the client's:

-- o Investment objectives,
+- Investment objectives,

-- Risk tolerance,
+- o Risk tolerance,

-- o Financial situation,
+- Financial situation,

 - o Knowledge and experience,

-- o Investment preferences eventual restrictions and ethical considerations,
+- Investment preferences eventual restrictions and ethical considerations,

 - o Product Governance requirements.

 Portfolio Managers must ensure that any recommendations they make are both suitable and appropriate.
 In order to do so, they must gather information and details about: